Kapott/dotfiles/README.md

 I've gone over a lot of iterations with regard to storing dotfiles.
 At one time I even wanted to use ansible!
 Yeah, rabbit holes - I have this strange grativation towards them.

-Anyway!
-Let's be pragmatic about this.
-I just want settings, but I work on multiple types of systems.
-Macos, *buntu, alpine, centos, *BSD, WSL2 etc.

-So, as you might imagine, maintaining my settings is a bit of a nightmare.
-I almost used ansible with some fancy "when" syntax to do everything for me.
-Until I cloned the repository.

-And it's name juxtaposed to my intended actions made my think-organ itch.

-`dotfiles`

-Configuration files.
-Not "platform independent application installation and customization files".
-So I sobered up and though "Let's do this the sane person style".
+Anyway, this tiem we're super-pragmatic, right?
+We just want settings.
+But hey, I work on multiple types of systems, so this needs to work on desktops and servers.

+And ofcourse on
+- macos
+- *buntu
+- alpine
+- centos
+- rhel
+- *BSD
+- WSL2
+- cygwin.

 And so I ended up back with GNU Stow.
-With a little, pragmatic, twist.
+And I added a little, pragmatic, twist.

 And another one.<br>
 And another one.<br>
+And another one.<br>
+And another one.<br>
-Oh, I bet you know where this is going..<br>
+Oh, I bet you know where this is going..<br><br>

 > "Would you tell me, please, which way I ought to go from here?"<br>